 We will go over the basics of how a podcast works, show you some quality equipment, give you tips in choosing a hosting service, optimizing your podcast for search engines, and more.

 When you’re finished reading this tutorial, you’ll have all of the information you need to create your very own podcast and add it to your WordPress website.
+If you’d rather leave it up to a professional, visit our podcast website service page to learn how we can help.

 Ready, let’s go.